modip-org/spec/format_spec.md

 ##### `dependencies` (optional)

 This field MUST conform to the same specification as the Version's dependencies.
 BOTH a File and Version can have dependencies.

-It is RECOMMENDED to define Framework/Modloader dependencies as File Dependencies and NOT Version Dependencies.
-When downloading a file, launchers SHOULD pay attention to both the Version and FIle dependencies.

 ##### `installation`